atomjump/loop-server/plugins/README.md

 $notify = true;
 ```

-See the 'Notifications' plugin at https://src.atomjump.com/atomjump/notifications/ notifications/register.php for an example.
+See the 'Notifications' plugin at https://src.atomjump.com/atomjump/notifications/, script register.php for an example.

 If you use the regular cc_mail() version, you will need to also call